-HMBANA believes in a world where all infants have access to human milk through support of breastfeeding and use of pasteurized donor human milk.
+HMBANA believes in a world where all infants have access to human milk through the support of breastfeeding and the use of pasteurized donor human milk.

-Our 29 members help mothers donate their extra breast milk for use by fragile infants as medicine.
+Our 30 members help mothers donate their extra breast milk for use by fragile infants as medicine.
 Our efforts ensure that the process is evidence-based and clinically sound.
-Together, we advocate for donor milk as a universal standard of care, regardless of ability to pay.
+Together, we advocate for donor milk as a universal standard of care, regardless of the ability to pay.

 Thanks to Our Supporters

 HMBANA is supported by membership fees from its 30 member nonprofit milk banks, foundation funds, and individual donors.